This Will Change Your Life

 Young Living has not endorsed QAnon in any way, but it doesn’t appear eager to stop its biggest stars from endorsing it.
 “As a company, we do not have the right to censor the personal, political, religious views or opinions of our independent distributors, employees, or customers, unless it is directly related to Young Living,” a spokesperson told me in an emailed statement.
 Asked what the company’s response would be in the case of a Young Living distributor posting about QAnon and referencing their Young Living affiliation in the post, the spokesperson said, “We would reach out to remind the distributor that while they may share personal or political beliefs, they are not to do so in association with Young Living.”
 The spokesperson declined to comment on any specific situations, including Schrandt’s March post.

-Young Living is a $1.5 billion brand, according to its most recent revenue report, and it is notorious for swirling fact and fiction.
+Young Living is a $1.5 billion brand, according to its most recent revenue report, and it is notorious for swirling together fact and fiction.
 It was founded in 1994 by Gary Young, an alternative-medicine advocate who had previously been convicted of posing as a health practitioner, and his wife, Mary Young—and it has developed a reputation for being particularly “cult-like,” a phrase used in a 2019 class-action lawsuit against it.
 The company has also regularly pushed the boundaries with claims about its products, and was warned by the FDA in 2014 not to imply that essential oils can serve as a treatment for the Ebola virus.
 More recently, Business Insider reported that some Young Living distributors had been advertising essential oils on social media as potential cures for COVID-19.
 (In a statement, a Young Living spokesperson said that distributors are “wholly prohibited” from making these claims, and that the company has been taking “corrective action” when they do so.)

 “Direct selling” was a $35 billion industry last year, propped up by 6.8 million sellers in the United States.
 These sellers—who are 74 percent women, according to an industry analysis—typically buy products from the company at a “wholesale” price (in many cases much higher than the language would suggest) and then sell them through their social networks.
 In multilevel-marketing organizations, each new person who joins is assigned a mentor who is slightly higher up than they are, with whom they’re required to share a portion of their profits.
-Money runs up from the base of the uh, triangle, through what’s called an upline.
+Money runs up from the base of the, uh, triangle, through what’s called an upline.
 It is notoriously difficult—sometimes nearly impossible—to make money with direct selling if you enter the company once the top ranks are filled and the only room is at the bottom.
 Last year, Young Living claimed to have more than 3 million members worldwide, and 89 percent of those distributors hadn’t moved up the sales ranks at all, netting an average annual income of $3.
 Meanwhile, women like Jordan Schrandt are at the tippy top, which means that there are likely at least thousands of women beholden to her in some way—watching from afar as she posts about her success, and giving her a chunk of their income.

 Julie, 46, became a member of Young Living in 2015.
 Some money from her sales and purchases gets tossed up the ladder—through several rungs—until it reaches Melissa Poepping, a Royal Crown Diamond who was apparently captivated by the Wayfair conspiracy theory in July.
 “Tell me it’s just a crazy theory.
 It’s not,” Poepping wrote.
 She also directed her 18,000 followers to go to Etsy’s website and search for listings that could be fronts for child trafficking, tagging the post “#darktolight,” a popular QAnon slogan.
 (Julie asked to go by only her first name, out of concern about professional consequences.
 Poepping did not respond to multiple requests for comment.)